senegalhistory/os-upload/README.md

-Node webapp powering <http://upload.openspending.org/> which providers upload and a general interface to <http://data.openspending.org/>.
+Node js webapp powering <http://upload.openspending.org/> which providers upload and a general interface to <http://data.openspending.org/>.

 # For Developers